panphp/pan/README.md

     <img src="https://raw.githubusercontent.com/panphp/pan/main/docs/banner-command.png" height="300" alt="Pan">
 </p>

+**Use cases:**
+- you have **different tabs** within a page with the same URL, and you want to know **which one is the most viewed**.
+By adding the `data-pan` attribute to your tabs, you can track this information.
+- you have **different register buttons** in your application, and you want to know **which one is the most clicked**.
+By adding the `data-pan` attribute to your buttons, you can track this information.
+- you have different "help" pop-hovers in your application, and you want to know **which one is the most hovered**.
+By adding the `data-pan` attribute to your pop-hovers, you can track this information.
+- and so on...

 It works out-of-the-box with your favorite Laravel stack; updating a button color in your "react" won't trigger a new impression, but seeing that same button in a different page will.
 Using LiveWire?
 No problem, Pan works seamlessly with it too.

 That been said, using the `php artisan pan` command, you can visualize your analytics data and, hopefully, use this information to improve your application.